Ultraverse: A System-Centric Framework for Efficient What-If Analysis for Database-Intensive Web Applications: Formal Analysis of 's Retroactive Operation Techniques

 \begin{definition}[Read/Write Set] A query $Q_i$'s read set is the set of column(s) that $Q_i$ operates on with read access. $Q_i$'s write set is the set of column(s) that $Q_i$ operates on with write access. \end{definition}

 For each type of SQL statements, its read \& write sets are determined according to the policies described in \autoref{tab:set-policy}.

 Loosely speaking, given $\mathbb{D}$ and $\mathbb{Q}$, we define that $Q_i$ depends on $Q_j$ if some retroactive operation on $Q_i$ \textit{could} change the result of $Q_j$ (i.e., $Q_j$'s return value or the state of the resulting table that $Q_j$ writes to).
-In this section, when we say query dependency, it always implies column-wise query dependency (discussed in \autoref{subsec:graph-generator}).
+In this section, when we say query dependency, it always implies column-wise query dependency (discussed in \autoref{subsec:columnwise-dependency-analysis}).
 We present the formal definition of query dependency in Definition~\ref{def-dependency}.

-\begin{definition}[Query Dependency] Given a database $\mathbb{D}$ and a set of all committed queries $\mathbb{Q}$, one query depends on another if they satisfy Proposition~\ref{prop-dependency-rule1}, \ref{prop-dependency-rule2}, \ref{prop-dependency-rule3}, or \ref{prop-dependency-rule4}. \end{definition}
+\begin{definition}[Query Dependency] Given a database $\mathbb{D}$ and a set of all committed queries $\mathbb{Q}$, one query depends on another if they satisfy Proposition~\ref{prop-dependency-rule1} or \ref{prop-dependency-rule2}. \end{definition}

-\begin{proposition} $\exists c ((c \in W(Q_m)) \wedge (c \in (R(Q_n) \cup W(Q_n)))) \wedge (m < n) \Longrightarrow Q_n \rightarrow Q_m $ \end{proposition}
+\begin{proposition} $\exists c ((c \in W_c(Q_m)) \wedge (c \in R_c(Q_n))) \wedge (m < n) \Longrightarrow Q_n \rightarrow Q_m $ \end{proposition}

-Proposition~\ref{prop-dependency-rule1} states that if $Q_n$ reads or writes the table/view's column after $Q_m$ writes to it.
-Proposition~\ref{prop-dependency-rule1} captures the cases where two queries operate on the same column and retroactively adding or removing the prior query could change the column's state that the later query accesses.
+Proposition~\ref{prop-dependency-rule1} states that if $Q_n$ reads the table/view's column after $Q_m$ writes to it, then $Q_n$ depends on $Q_m$.
+Proposition~\ref{prop-dependency-rule1} captures the cases where one query reads the same column that was retroactively modified by some prior query, which can potentially change the result of the latter query due to the changed state of the common column they access. column's state that the later query accesses.

 \begin{proposition} $(Q_n \rightarrow Q_m) \wedge (Q_m \rightarrow Q_l) \Longrightarrow Q_n \rightarrow Q_l$ \end{proposition}

 Proposition~\ref{prop-dependency-rule2} states that if $Q_n$ depends on $Q_m$ and $Q_m$ depends $O_l$, then $Q_n$ also depends on $Q_l$ (transitivity).
 Proposition~\ref{prop-dependency-rule2} captures the cases where two queries, $Q_n$ and $Q_l$, do not operate on the same column, but there exists some intermediate query $Q_m$ which operates on some same column as each of $Q_n$ and $Q_l$.
 In such cases, $Q_m$ acts as a data flow bridge between $Q_l$'s column and $Q_n$'s column, and therefore, a retroactive operation on $Q_l$ could change the column's state that $Q_n$ accesses.
 Therefore, we regards that $Q_n$ depends on $Q_l$ transitively.